 Evening time often means thinking about that big work day tomorrow, but it’s important to take proactive steps to avoid thinking about these kinds of stressors.
 Thinking about work, money or stressful situations before bed can release cortisol and cause you to be alert instead of sleepy.
-In place of common stressors, try reading a book, doing a quiet activity (like a crossword or table puzzle), or writing in a journal to relax and wind down before bed.
+In place of common stressors, try reading a book, doing a quiet activity (like a crossword or table puzzle), or using sleep inducing essential oils to relax and wind down before bed.
 Try to avoid reaching for that late-night snack; it could give you just enough energy to keep you from falling asleep.
 Avoiding nighttime snacks will negate common nighttime disturbances like heartburn or indigestion that might keep you awake.
-You’ll also want to fight the urge to check your phone or turn on the TV right before you head to bed.
+If you don’t own a pair of blue light glasses, you’ll also want to fight the urge to check your phone or turn on the TV right before you head to bed.
 Light affects sleep and information can be stimulating, keeping you awake longer than your body would like.
 If you’re not feeling sleepy, try taking a warm bath.
 The rise and fall of your blood pressure will get your body in the mood to snooze.

 Once you’ve finally made it to bed, make sure your bed is comfortable, and the room temperature is between 65 and 75 degrees Fahrenheit.
 Your bedroom should be a sanctuary for sleep and romantic time with your partner only.
 You shouldn’t come into your room for entertainment or to do work.
 It’s also critical to make your bedroom as dark as possible, if needed, use a eye cover for sleeping to provide additional darkness.
 Finding the best light for sleep and waking at the right time includes drawing the blinds to reduce outside lights, turning off any LED lights, and even facing your alarm clock away from view.
 Finally, make sure you go to sleep at the same time each night, give or take 20 minutes, and wake up at the same time each morning.
 This allows your body to get on a sleep schedule by predicting how much sleep it can expect.
 See our sleep chronotype guide to learn more about what your ideal sleep pattern should be.